vantage-sh/handbook.vantage.sh/docs/aws/services/cloudfront-pricing.md

 #### Availability

-In order to offer customers unlimited bandwidth, Cloudflare utilizes service degradation based on their plan levels to prioritize higher tier customers in the event of a service degredation.
+In order to offer customers unlimited bandwidth, Cloudflare utilizes service degradation based on their plan levels to prioritize higher tier customers in the event of a service degradation.
 The two most common service degradations for Cloudflare are either a DDoS attack that is overwhelming one or more points-of-presence (PoP) in the network or a legitimate surge in traffic due to any number of events.

 When the resources for a PoP are being depleted and service is being degraded, Cloudflare will choose to route traffic for customers out of that location based on the plan level they are subscribed to.
-Free traffic will be routed away from the PoP first, then Pro, Business, etc. The effect of having traffic routed out of a specific PoP is that users that are closest to the PoP will have some level of service degredation since they will instead have their traffic served from a PoP that is farther away than their most ideal PoP.
-In locations where the next nearest available PoP is close this degredation will be practically unnoticable.
-In locations where the next available PoP is topologically distant service degredation can potentially be significant.
+Free traffic will be routed away from the PoP first, then Pro, Business, etc. The effect of having traffic routed out of a specific PoP is that users that are closest to the PoP will have some level of service degradation since they will instead have their traffic served from a PoP that is farther away than their most ideal PoP.
+In locations where the next nearest available PoP is close this degradation will be practically unnoticeable.
+In locations where the next available PoP is topologically distant service degradation can potentially be significant.

 #### Technical